AndrewJByrne/GoodAsOldPhones-Swift/README.md

 * Navigating between views using Segues
 * Optional variables and the use of the question mark
 * Optional binding
-* Use of the Guard statement and hwo it helps de-nest "if let" trees
+* Use of the Guard statement and how it helps de-nest "if let" trees
 * Arrays and classes.

 # Jingles matter :+1: